 - Complete and balanced wet dog foods

-- Cold pressed complete and balanced dog foods
+- Other complete and balanced dry dog foods (kibble and/or cold-pressed)

-- Dark turkey meat, raw or lightly seared to suit digestion
+- Dark turkey meat, usually lightly seared to suit digestion

 - Raw green tripe